 If a student is not able to attend classes or complete assignment due to an emergency situation or unavoidable conflict (ie. illness, personal or family emergency, RU-Club/Sports activity, etc.), the student should reach out to the instructor directly to make up the missed work or to schedule a make up exam.
 If the instructor desires verification of the absence, the student must provide the instructor with an Absence Verification Letter signed by the Dean of Students Office (deanofstudents.rutgers.edu).
 The students must bring proper documentation (ie. doctor's note, police report, etc.) to the Dean of Students Office when requesting for the Absence Verification Letter.
 The final decision for any accommodation is up to the instructor.
 Please note that it is the policy of the University to excuse without penalty students who are absent because of religious observances and to allow the make-up of work missed because of such absence.

-If the absence of a student is repeated, chronic, lengthy, or involved that the student cannot make up the missed work in a timely manner, then the student should see a dean in the Office of Academic Services (EN B100) to discuss options of withdrawing from one or more classes.
+If the absence of a student is repeated, chronic, lengthy, or involved that the student cannot make up the missed work in a timely manner, then the student should see a dean in the Office of Academic Services (EN B100) at the School of Engineering to discuss options of withdrawing from one or more classes.
 For absences longer than 2 weeks or for chronic health conditions, students should consider the following approaches to their education: